jwodder/travis2gha/README.rst

   py`` against an array of Python versions (determined automatically from the Python project's classifiers) with coverage stats uploaded to Codecov, along with running zero or more custom tox testenvs (without coverage) against specific Python versions as specified on the command line.
-In addition, the workflow is configured to run once a day (in addition to on pushes & pull requests) and automatically sends e-mail notifications whenever a scheduled run fails (something that's currently lacking from GitHub Actions' built-in features).
+The workflow is configured to run on pushes, on pull requests, and once a day in the middle of the night.

 - Replace the Travis status badge in ``README.rst`` with a GitHub Actions status badge

-- Create specified workflow secrets (used by the workflow's e-mail action) in the GitHub repository

 - Delete ``.travis.yml``